We often see advertisers trying to optimize their ad placements based on ACOS for each placement type.

-We often see advertisers trying to optimize their ad placements based on ACOS for each placement type.
 It seems logical at first.
 Lower ACOS typically signals better performance, so why not increase bids there at the placement level?

-In other words, you can't separate placements from keywords.
+Because you can't separate placements from keywords.

 Let's look at a real example to illustrate this: